d-t-w/netty-buffers/README.md

 * Explore PooledByteBufAllocation of direct memory.
 Pooled heap is analogous but out of scope.
 * Replicate behaviour where PoolChunk allocation fills available direct and further allocation OOMs.

-*Brief*:
+*A Netty Pooled Memory Primer*:

+* PooledByteBufAllocator is a jemalloc variant, introduced to counter GC pressure
-* ByteBuf pooling is optional, direct memory is preferred where available.
-Not suitable for all scenarios.
+* Pooling is optional, direct memory is preferred where available.
+Not suitable for all scenarios
-* Netty provides access to pooled memory via PoolArenas containing PoolChunks and Tiny/Small PoolSubpages (out of scope).
+* Netty provides access to pooled memory via PoolArenas containing PoolChunks and Tiny/Small PoolSubpages
-* PoolChunk default to 16MB, are allocated within a PoolArena lazily as required, deallocated when empty.
+* PoolChunk default to 16MB, are allocated within a PoolArena lazily as required, deallocated when empty
-* The
+* Number of PoolArena define by min of [available direct memory / chunksize / 2 / 3] | [2 \* cores]
+* Means if each PoolArena has no more than 3 PoolChunks then memory consumption should stay under 50%
+* ThreadLocal cache of recently released buf and arena means:
+** Each thread only ever accesses the same arena
+** Some buffers are not deallocated from the arena on release, they're held in the cache for later use

 *Usage*: